Robust Multiple-Path Orienteering Problem: Securing Against Adversarial Attacks: Numerical Simulations for RMOP without Communication

 \subsection{Results}

 Fig.~\ref{scenario} shows a qualitative example comparing our proposed algorithm and SGA with $N=6$ and $\alpha=3$.
-Not surprisingly, the six paths found by SGA does not have any overlap but the ones found by our algorithm does.
+Not surprisingly, the six paths found by SGA do not have any overlap but the ones found by our algorithm do.
 As a result, the worst-case attack takes away all three robots covering the important regions in SGA, whereas one of the three regions is still covered with our algorithm.
-The worst-case attacks were computed using brute-force.
+The worst-case attacks were computed using brute force.

 Next, we present quantitative results.
-In all following figures, the errorbar shows the variance of 20 trials where the starting robot positions are randomly chosen.
+In all the following figures, the error bar shows the variance of 20 trials where the starting robot positions are randomly chosen.

 Fig.~\ref{reward_after_worst_attack} shows the comparison between our algorithm for RMOP with SGA and NG as $\alpha$ increases with $N=10$.
 The bars show the rewards collected by the robots after attacks.
 Our algorithm returns paths that are slightly worse than SGA when $\alpha$ is small.
 This is not surprising since our algorithm will have overlapping paths whereas SGA will not.
-NG is the other extreme since each robot plans for itself which can lead to high degree of overlap.
-As $\alpha$ increases, our algorithm outperforms SGA.
+NG is the other extreme since each robot plans for itself which can lead to a high degree of overlap. {Though our algorithm has only comparable performance to SGA when $\alpha$ is relatively small, the reward gap is small.
+As $\alpha$ increases, our algorithm gradually significantly outperforms SGA.
 For example, when $\alpha=8$ our algorithm yields a reward of $451$ whereas SGA only yields $283$ on average.
+As a result, in general, the overall performance of the Algorithm 1 can be trusted especially for the large $\alpha$.
+Moreover, in practice, since we cannot decide the threshold above which Algorithm 1 significantly outperforms SGA, we can run SGA and Algorithm 1 in parallel for offline planning if the planning budget permits and select the one that returns higher rewards.
+In this way, we can preserve the same theoretical guarantee and have possibly better practical performance. }

 Next, we evaluate the performance of our algorithm when the attack model does not match the worst-case one assumed during planning.
 The goal is to verify the robustness of the algorithm to other attack models.
 Fig.~\ref{reward_after_random_attack} shows the comparison between our algorithm and the two baselines as $\alpha$ varies when the attacked robots are randomly chosen.
-Our algorithm still plans assuming worst-case attacks.
+Our algorithm still plans to assume worst-case attacks.
 We observe the same trend with random attacks as with the worst-case ones --- as $\alpha$ increases, our algorithm outperforms SGA.